by Dan Swanson

 Sharp edges could be created by bashing one rock against another.
 Rocks with sharp edges could be used to cut down small trees.
 Some of those could be stripped of branches and bark and sharpened by rubbing on rough stones.

-Black Wolf and Gary found a dead tree with the bark still attached, and they had pulled a lot of fibers from the dry bark.
-While Gary rolled these fibers into long threads, Black Wolf had used some sharp stones to cut down some American Hornbeam saplings and carve them roughly into the shape of bows.
-He and Gary would use rough stones to finish shaping them after dinner this evening.
+Black Wolf and Roger found a dead tree with the bark still attached, and they had pulled a lot of fibers from the dry bark.
+While Roger rolled these fibers into long threads, Black Wolf had used some sharp stones to cut down some American Hornbeam saplings and carve them roughly into the shape of bows.
+He and Roger would use rough stones to finish shaping them after dinner this evening.
 They would make some arrows at the same time.

 Jack Armstrong had made himself a quarterstaff, though he wasn’t happy that the wood was still green and soft.
 As long as his opponent didn’t have a blade, it would do.